Robert Simon (biker): Murder

-According to some reports, Simon had a reputation for taunting fellow inmates at New Jersey State Prison, and apparently selected a convict named Ambrose Harris – who had been on death row for kidnapping and killing 22-year-old artist Kristin Huggins.
-Harris and Simon had been lived in side-by-side cells in the facility's capital sentence unit.
+According to some reports, Simon had a reputation for taunting fellow inmates at New Jersey State Prison, and apparently targeted a convict named Ambrose Harris, who had been on death row for kidnapping and killing 22-year-old artist Kristin Huggins in 1992.
+Harris and Simon had been assigned to side-by-side cells in the facility's capital sentence unit.

 On September 7, 1999, a reported fistfight broke out between Harris and Simon while the pair were in one of the prison recreational areas.
 Harris repeatedly kicked and stomped Simon before jumping from a table's stainless steel stool and landing on his head, fatally crushing Simon's skull.
+Harris was charged with murder, but acquitted on the grounds of self-defense.
+He later died in 2020.